Lola T95/00

 The Lola T95/00 is an open-wheel racing car chassis, designed and built by Lola Cars that competed in the CART open-wheel racing series, for competition in the 1995 IndyCar season.
 It was slightly more competitive than its predecessors, managing to score four wins that season.
-It was mainly powered by the 800-850 hp Ford/Cosworth XB turbo engine, but also used the Mercedes-Benz IC108 engine, and the Buick Indy V6 engine.
+It was mainly powered by the 800-850 hp Ford/Cosworth XB turbo engine, but also used the Mercedes-Benz IC108 engine, and the Buick/Menard V6 Indy engine.

+It was also used by many teams in the inaugural 1996 Indy Racing League season and the first two races of the 1996-97 Indy Racing League season before that series changed to a totally new chassis and engine combination.